 But then there’s a whole other group – my wife, for instance, or my writing partner – who aren’t too hung up on their fitness habits or performance.

-They are increasingly interested in, especially after a year of public health measures, rising anxiety, and playing, is this Covid or do I just have hay fever, to understand their bodies better.
+They are increasingly interested, especially after a year of public health measures, rising anxiety, and playing, is this Covid or do I have hay fever, to understand their bodies better.

 They would love reliable data on why they feel the way they feel when they feel it, along with gentle nudges towards behaviors that can improve their overall health and wellness.
 And they don’t want to have to put on a wearable that screams “FITNESS!” to get them.

 For these people – who, frankly, are most people – smart rings make a lot of sense.

 They’re discreet and increasingly accurate, they don’t require the paid subscription needed to use a Whoop band (which provides similar insights), and their focus on health awareness, at least for now, means they present their data in a format that isn’t centered around the pressure of performance.

 It’s a still-developing field, so the choices out there are few and far between, but new smart rings will continue to hit the shelves soon.

 With that in mind, here are the Three Best Smart Rings currently on the market – and A Few Gimmick Rings, if you’ve got spare cash to burn:

 Honestly, the best of the lot, and by some measure.

 The Oura’s sensors include an infrared pulse measurement (to monitor heart rate), a 3D accelerometer (to measure sleep stages at night and activity when awake), and an NTC sensor (to log body temperature).